Egyptian Sleep Temples And Dream Temple Therapy

 A Brief History

-was one of the good guys who influenced what some consider to be an early form of hypnosis when during the Greco-Roman times, people would flock to his temples in Memphis and on the island of Philae on the Nile River known as Sleep or Dream Temples.
+People would flock to his temples in Memphis and on the island of Philae on the Nile River, known as Sleep or Dream Temples.
 After arriving at these healing sanctuaries, people who were sick, called seekers experiencing physical or psychological symptoms, would seek remedies for their ailments through their dreams.
-The person seeking help would undergo rituals and incantations to prepare them for a hypnotic state, given suggestions to induce dreams believed to be sent by the gods.
+The person seeking help would undergo hypnotic techniques and rituals involving incantations, chanting, music, and the use of fragrant oils to prepare them for a hypnotic state, given suggestions to induce dreams believed to be sent by the gods.
 After entering a trance-like sleep, the person's dreams interpreted by the priest or priestesses to determine a cure.
-Meditation, prayer and bathing were also part of the process, involving relaxation techniques which provided the recipient with an opportunity for introspection and to restore energy to mind and body.
+Meditation, prayer, and bathing were also part of the process, involving relaxation techniques that allowed the recipient to introspection and restore energy to mind and body.

 The Greeks – Healing Dreams